ironsheep/lightning-detector-MQTT2HA-Daemon/README.md

    sudo systemctl enable isp-lightning.service
    ```

    *NOTE: we use a symbolic link 'ln -s' so that when you list the files in /etc/systemd/system the link will point back to where your project in installed.
-You'll see that many of your packages do this.*
+You'll see that many other packages installed on your system already do this.*

 ## Integration